KCClarke/FLIP_7_STATS/README.txt

 FLIP 7, A 2025 game by Eric Olsen.

-The purpose of this program is to determine optimal play of the game FLIP 7
+The purpose of this program is to determine optimal play of the game FLIP 7 This analysis is intended for informational and discussion purposes only.
+If there are any concerns regarding intellectual property or other rights, please feel free to reach out directly.

 Definitions & Abreviations
     Throughout this project I will use...